 Ultimately, the most effective way to make our voices heard on the issues that are important to us, including gun safety, is to VOTE for candidates who share our values at the federal, state and local levels.
 EVERY SEAT, EVERY ELECTION!

-The time is now for each and every one of us to stand up —not against what we hate about Trump and the Republican controlled Congress—but for what we love about our country.
+The time is now for each and every one of us to stand up —not against what we hate about Trump and the Republicans in Congress—but for what we love about our country.
 It is our right and our responsibility!

 We need YOU to be a part of our boots-on-the ground army of canvassers, phone/text bankers, postcard writers, support staff and others!
 There are spots for everyone, even those who cannot physically canvass.
 If you're hungry for change, then we have a place and a job for you!